 On-line course on Chicana/o/x Psychology.
 6 part series hosted by the Institute of Chicana/o Psychology.
-About this Event This will be a Zoom event (Zoom.us) To register for the ENTIRE course, just pick ANY of the dates listed when you click the registration link below! … Continue reading Foundations of Chicana/o/x Psychology On-line Course Series
+About this Event You may register at the link below: https://www.eventbrite.com/e/foundations-of-chicanaox-psychology-on-line-course-series-tickets-117877176809 This is a 6 week on-line course series in Chicana/o/x Psychology.
+This course is open to anyone with an … Continue reading Foundations of Chicana/o/x Psychology On-line Course Series – 2021

 WEBINAR September 12th, 10:00am-12:00pm CST Social Justice is Wellness.
 This training will explore integrating social justice responsiveness in clinical work.
 About this Event This will be an on-line Webinar using zoom.us Social justice components are integral to the concepts of wellness and mental HEALTH.
 Holistic … Continue reading Social Justice Minded Practice & Frameworks

 Webinar Platica on the role of Chicanx spirituality in mental health.
 About this Event Spiritual beliefs and practices are now recognized as an important contributor to mental health and wellness.
 For many in the Chicanx community, there is not a clear line between spirituality and … Continue reading Spirituality & Mental Health: Chicanx Indigenous Perspectives